Community Engagement - Phase 1

 • Strengthen employment pathways and opportunities.

-• Inclusive community attitude is an important as accessible infrastructure.
+• Inclusive community attitude is as important as accessible infrastructure.

 Key strengths: